A guide to using Bazel, an artifact-based build system, for Scala developers with an example and step-by-step instructions.

 While SBT is a great build tool, its design (in particular the lack of reliable content-addressable build cache) makes it not very suited for large projects.

-This blog post introduces Bazel, a build system to achieve fast builds, even in Google-scale repositories, through building simple Scala applications.
+In this blog post I will share my expertise in Bazel, a build system to achieve fast builds, even in Google-scale repositories, through building simple Scala applications.

 Traditional build systems like Ant and Maven are called task-based build systems.
 In the build configuration for task-based build systems, we describe an imperative set of tasks like do task A, then do task B, and then do task C.